 Sexual assault involves a wide range of unwanted sexual behaviors that are performed against a person’s will, or when a person is unable to give consent because of their age, disability, level of intoxication, or other reasons.
 Each state uses a different legal definition to describe the abusive sexual acts.
 Many states include the following acts in their definitions: forced sexual intercourse, forced oral or anal sexual acts, child molestation, incest, fondling, and attempted rape.

-Perpetrators of sexual assault may be acquaintances, friends, family members, or strangers.
+Perpetrators of sexual assault may be spouses, acquaintances, friends, family members, or strangers.
 They may use violence, threats, coercion, manipulation, or other forms of pressure or deception to commit sexual assault.

 What is Sexual Assault?

 While this list isn’t exhaustive, you may be the victim of sexual assault if someone:

 - Forces you into sexual acts through physical force or coercion